JustSift/ReSift/docs/tutorial/resift-rentals.md

 We use <a href="https://github.com/JedWatson/classnames" target="_blank" rel="noopener noreferrer">classNames</a>, a utility library to join JSX classes.
 So instead of doing `classNames={[someClassName, someOtherClassName].join(' ')`, we can just do `classNames(someClassName, someOtherClassName)`.

-We use <a href="https://material-ui.com/" target="_blank" rel="noopener noreferrer">Material UI</a> for both pre-made components and styling.
-If you're unfamiliar, Material UI is the most popular React component library with over <a href="https://github.com/mui-org/material-ui" target="_blank" rel="noopener noreferrer">50k stars on GitHub</a>.
-We chose to use this library for the tutorial to focus less on components and styles and more on ReSift.
+We use <a href="https://material-ui.com/" target="_blank" rel="noopener noreferrer">Material UI</a> for styling and their pre-made components.
+Material UI is the most popular React component library with over <a href="https://github.com/mui-org/material-ui" target="_blank" rel="noopener noreferrer">50k stars on GitHub</a>.
+We chose to use this library for the tutorial to focus less on styles and more on ReSift.
-Our usage of Material-UI is straightforward, however we would like to briefly go over their styling solution, which is built on top of <a href="https://cssinjs.org/?v=v10.0.0" target="_blank" rel="noopener noreferrer">JSS</a> — a <a href="https://medium.com/dailyjs/what-is-actually-css-in-js-f2f529a2757" target="_blank" rel="noopener noreferrer">CSS in JS library</a>.
+Our usage of Material UI is straightforward, however we would like to briefly go over their styling solution, which is built on top of <a href="https://cssinjs.org/?v=v10.0.0" target="_blank" rel="noopener noreferrer">JSS</a> — a <a href="https://medium.com/dailyjs/what-is-actually-css-in-js-f2f529a2757" target="_blank" rel="noopener noreferrer">CSS in JS library</a>.

 Let’s look at some basic usage of JSS that’ll help you understand how styles are being applied in this codebase.